 - The property owner must be offered the Fair Market Value (FMV) of the property based on an appraisal; - Prior to the purchase offer, owners must be provided with information concerning their rights under the law; and - Donations are possible but only after the owner has been informed of the government's obligation to pay FMV and executes a waiver.
-URA procedures must be followed for CDBG-DR and CDBG-MIT activities even if the local government recipient is using other federal funds, its own non-federal funds, or other non-federal funds to pay for the property.
-Applicants must address the status of any property needed for the activity using Form DCA-5.
+URA procedures must be followed for CDBG-MIT projects even if the local government recipient is using other federal funds, its own non-federal funds, or other non-federal funds to pay for the property.
+Applicants must address the status of any property needed for the project using Form DCA-5.